leeyeel/Pywen/README.md

 ## 🔌 MCP (Model Context Protocol) Integration

-Pywen also supports **MCP (Model Context Protocol)** to connect external tools and services such as browsers.
+Pywen also supports **MCP (Model Context Protocol)** to connect external tools and services such as playwright.

 ### Enabling MCP
 1. Open your configuration file: